 - In which countries is the PES Scholarship Plus Inititiave active?

-The Scholarship Plus Initiative is open to students who meet eligibility requirements in Canada, Puerto Rico, United States and India.
-Additionally, a pilot program will be implented in 2017 for students in Italy.
+The Scholarship Plus Initiative is open to students who meet eligibility requirements in Canada, Puerto Rico, United States, Italy & India.

 Information on the program is in India is available - http://ieee-pes-ipisa.org/

-The PES society is having discussions on expanding the program to other parts of the world.
+The Power & Energy Society is having discussions on expanding the program to other parts of the world.

 - I attended a community college and transferred to new school as a junior — should I include transcripts from only my current school?